-OKD is built from many different open source projects - Fedora CoreOS, the CentOS and UBI RPM ecosystems, cri-o, Kubernetes, and many different extensions to Kubernetes.
+OKD is built from many different open source projects - Fedora CoreOS, the CentOS Stream and UBI RPM ecosystems, cri-o, Kubernetes, and many different extensions to Kubernetes.
 The

 openshift organization on GitHub holds active development of components on top of Kubernetes and references projects built elsewhere.
 Generally, you'll want to find the component that interests you and review their README.md for the processes for contributing.